San Diego real estate continues to skyrocket.

 When the Great Recession hit in 2008, my condo lost half its value in a short amount of time.
 I held onto the condo regardless and continued living there until I found a reason not to.

-When my girlfriend (now wife) and I talked about moving into together several years later, I desperately needed a bigger place.
+When my girlfriend (now wife) and I talked about moving in together several years later, I desperately needed a bigger place.

 Unfortunately, the condo building itself became embroiled in litigation.
 Because of this, selling my condo became an impossible feat.

 So, what did I do?
 I became the world’s most reluctant landlord – mostly because that was my only option outside of losing money every month.